lucaschultz/datadive/thesis/chapters/02-requirements.md

 ---
 title: Requirements
+slug: requirements
+author: Luca Schultz
+description: The requirements for the Datadive platform
 ---

 This thesis distinguishes between functional and technical requirements, as they serve different purposes in software development and must be managed differently throughout the project lifecycle.